The Directorate is responsible for reviewing and developing policy and legislation across the justice and community safety portfolio.

 Youth Justice Table 3

-Total young people detained in Bimberi Youth Justice Centre by gender, age and Aboriginal and Torres Strait Islander status - September 2013 quarter
+Total young people detained in Bimberi Youth Justice Centre by gender, age and Aboriginal and Torres Strait Islander status - 5 quarters to September 2014;

 Youth Justice Table 5

-Total young people under community-based supervision by gender, age and Aboriginal and Torres Strait Islander status - September 2013, December 2013 and March 2014
+Total young people under community-based supervision by gender, age and Aboriginal and Torres Strait Islander status -5 quarters to September 2014;

 Youth Justice Table 6

-Total young people under community‐based supervision by age and offence ‐ September 2013, December 2013 and March 2014 quarters
+Total young people under community-based supervision by age and offence - 5 quarters to September 2014; and

 Youth Justice Table 7